-The process to get your license in Germany is called “Approbation”.
 The Approbation is an unlimited license to work as a doctor in Germany.
-Please note that, if you hold a license to practice medicine in any European country, USA, Australia, Israel, Canada, Japan or South Africa, the process of the Approbation is simpler.
+Please note that, if you hold a license to practice medicine in any European country, USA, Australia, Israel, Canada, Japan or South Africa, the process of the Approbation in Germany is simpler.

 The application for the Approbation requires you to submit several documents (CV, copy of passport, certificate of birth, certificate of study, etc.) to a Governmental Office.
 There are 16 States in Germany, the offices in different states operate in different ways.

-Depending on the German state, you will be required to pass one or two exams.
+Depending on the German state, you will be required to pass one of two exams.
 Those exams are “Patientenkommunikationstest”, a test of your ability to communicate with patients, and “Fachsprachprüfung”, which checks your medical vocabulary.
 The exam is oral.
-Normally the exam is applied by a representative of the governmental office, a German teacher and a medical consultant.
+Normally the exam is applied by a representative of the governmental office and a medical consultant.
 The questions are simulations of medical cases.
 In these exams, your language proficiency is what counts.

 If you are considered equivalent, you receive the Approbation right away.
 If not, you will be required to pass an equivalency test (In German, Kenntnisstandprüfung or Gleichwertigkeitsprüfung).
-This exam tests your knowledge in General Medicine, General Surgery, and an extra specialization field that is different in each state.
+This exam tests your knowledge in General Medicine, General Surgery, pharmacology, emergency medicine and an extra specialization field that is different in each state.